Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

       required: false
       default: "`[]`"
       description: |
         The list of domains to create certificate for.
-Wildcard domain like `*.example.com` is also supported.
+To match subdomains under `example.com`, use `*.example.com`.
 Regex pattern is not supported.
     - name: renew_threshold_days
       required: false
       default: "`14`"